decentralized-identity/didcomm.org/site/content/book/v2/mobileagents.md

 The answer is based on two elements: **Routing Protocol** and **Return-Route** extension.

 ## Routing Protocol
-The [Routing Protocol](https://identity.foundation/didcomm-messaging/spec/#routing-protocol-20) defines a trusted party called _Mediator_ to facilitate message delivery.
-Senders can pass messages to a mediator, so next, the mediator can forwards them to the final destination.
+The [Routing Protocol](https://identity.foundation/didcomm-messaging/spec/#routing-protocol-20) defines a partially trusted party called _Mediator_ to facilitate message delivery.
+Senders can pass messages to a mediator, so next, the mediator can forward them to the final destination.
 Of course, the final message to the receiver is encrypted and obscured to the intermediate mediator or mediators.

 Message from the sender to the mediator is of type `forward` and contains the encrypted messages to the receiver as `attachments` .
 Also, by this means, recipients can declare a mediator's `serviceEndpoint` as its own `serviceEndpoint` to receive messages.